 Here is all the information, pre-written letters, materials, instructions and training you need to make an effective advocacy effort.
 There are no excuses - it's time to ACT NOW .

 Support bills and message your legislators and ask them to support amendments that will make a positive impact on the lives of those who have HHT.

 Ask Family, Friends, Co-Workers, and Neighbors to Contact Their Legislators

 Send your family, friends, co-workers, neighbors, etc. an email with information about legislation and ask them to support you by contacting their legislators.
 Every entry is directly emailed or delivered to your representative.
 Each office keeps records on how many emails they receive.

 You don’t have to have HHT to be an advocate!

 Following-up with your legislator is very important!
 Check our sponsorship list regularly to see if your representative has joined the Cure HHT mission.
 If not, get on the phone with them or send them a letter.

-Meeting with your legislators at home in their district offices is one of the most effective methods in gaining their co-sponsorship.
+Meeting with your legislators at home in their district offices is one of the most effective methods in gaining their support and co-sponsorship.
 Legislators are usually in their district office when Congress is in recess.
-Here is a step-by-step to get you started.
-This is the chance to talk about how HHT affects you and your family face-to-face.
-Don't forget to bring the HHT DATA Act Factsheet for easy reference.